Happily Married (TV series)

 Happily Married (C'est comme ça que je t'aime) is a Canadian crime comedy-drama series, which premiered on Ici TOU.TV in 2020.

 Plot

 Set in Quebec City in the 1970s, the series centres on the Delisles and the Paquettes, two married couples in suburban Sainte-Foy who deal with problems in their marriages by embarking on a crime spree while their children are away at summer camp.

 Production

 The series stars François Létourneau and Marilyn Castonguay as Gaétan and Huguette Delisle, and Patrice Robitaille and Karine Gonthier-Hyndman as Serge and Micheline Paquette.
-Supporting cast members include Sophie Desmarais, Rémi-Pierre Paquin, Jean-François Provençal, René Richard Cyr, Patrick Drolet, Chantal Fontaine, Mani Soleymanlou, Mathieu Gosselin, Steve Laplante and Jocelyne Zucco.
+Supporting cast members include Sophie Desmarais, Rémi-Pierre Paquin, Jean-François Provençal, René Richard Cyr, Patrick Drolet, Chantal Fontaine, Mani Soleymanlou, Mathieu Gosselin, Steve Laplante, Richardson Zéphir and Jocelyne Zucco.

 Distribution

 The series received a preview screening at the 70th Berlin International Film Festival, and streamed on Ici TOU.TV in March 2020, and was broadcast by Ici Radio-Canada Télé in the fall.
 A subtitled version was distributed on CBC Gem for English-language viewers under the Happily Married title, and the series was picked up for distribution in France on the streaming service Salto, as one of its first international acquisitions.

 A second season was announced in early 2021.
 The first season was directed by Jean-François Rivard, who will co-direct the second season with Robin Aubert.